lukiejew/Power_corrected_model/README.md

 # Power_corrected_model
-#his Repository contains Python code used for the implementation of "Power-Law correction to a continuum-fitting emission model" by L.E.
+This Repository contains Python code used for the implementation of "Power-Law correction to a continuum-fitting emission model" by L.E.
 Jew.

 The curve_modelling folder contains two files: